 In all honesty, there are two different tropes that tattoo artists generally fit into.
 Most people who have tattoos know that good tattoos actually cost quite a bit of money… while there are also people out there who tattoo other people for little or no money at all.

-But people who have good tattoos also know that one of the cardinal rules of tattoo work is that you get what you pay for!
+You could theoretically make money by offering cheap tattoos to people who don’t have much money.
+But people who have good tattoos know that one of the cardinal rules of tattoo work is that you get what you pay for!

 In other words… just because your cousin’s boyfriend bought a tattoo gun on Amazon does not mean that you should get him to tattoo you for free!